 Real estate as an investment class is always a good choice.
 Despite volatility in the general economy, real estate tends to hold its high demand.

-However, there is a barrier to entry for real estate investments (especially when buying physical property) because of the large capital required.
+However, there is a barrier to entry for real estate investments (especially when buying a physical property) because of the large capital required.

-On top of that, buying physical property would entail many other fees and takes up quite a bit of time.
+On top of that, buying the physical property would entail many other fees and takes up quite a bit of time.
 That, and you will have to find the right property to invest in, in the first place.
 This applies to both local and overseas investments.

 With real estate crowdfunding, there are lower barriers for entry.

 Similar to crowdfunding platforms like Kickstarter, real estate crowdfunding platforms give investors the opportunity to look at various types of products before investing.